Tentative rotation in a galaxy at z$\sim$14 with ALMA: Abstract

 \section{Abstract}

-We re-analysed ALMA observations of the \OIIIalm emission line in \target, so far the most distant spectroscopically confirmed galaxy at z=14.18.
-Our analysis shows a tentative detection of a velocity gradient of \OIIIalm using three independent tests: 1) construction of moment maps; 2) extraction of integrated spectra from a grid of apertures; and 3) spectro-astrometry in both the image and \textit{uv} planes.
+We re-analysed ALMA observations of the \OIIIalm emission line in \target, so one of the most distant spectroscopically confirmed galaxy at z=14.18.
+Our analysis shows a tentative detection of a velocity gradient of \OIIIalm using three independent tests: 1) construction of moment maps; 2) extraction of integrated spectra from a grid of apertures; and 3) spectro-astrometry in both the image and \textit{uv} planes, confirming the presence of the velocity gradient at 3$\sigma$ significance.
 We performed kinematical fitting using the KinMS code and estimated a dynamical mass of log$_{10}$(M$_{\rm dyn}$/$\rm M_\odot$)= 9.4$^{+0.8}_{-0.4}$, with the bulk of the uncertainties due to the degeneracy between dynamical mass and inclination.
 We measure an upper limit on the velocity dispersion ($\sigma_{v}$) of $<40~$\kms~which results in an estimate of V$_{\rm rot}/\sigma>$ 2.5.
 This result, if confirmed with higher-resolution observations, would imply that kinematically cold discs are already in place at $z\sim14$.
 Comparison with mock observations from the SERRA cosmological simulations confirms that even low-resolution observations are capable of detecting a velocity gradient in $z>10$ galaxies as compact as \target.
 This work shows that deeper ALMA or \jwst/NIRSpec IFS observations with high spatial resolution will be able to estimate an accurate dynamical mass for \target, providing an upper limit to the stellar mass of this over-luminous galaxy.